 Although studio monitors may look like your typical bookshelf speaker, they are anything but.
 Studio monitors, also called reference monitors, are designed with a single purpose: professional audio applications.
 This includes music production, film post-production sound mixing, and radio production.

 While consumer speakers might emphasize certain frequencies, studio monitors are configured to produce a neutral frequency response, colloquially referred to as a “flat response,” resulting in accurate sound reproduction.
-Having this unaffected sound allows music producers and audio engineers to accurately mix tracks.
-Ideally, no matter where their audio is played, it sounds as good as it possibly can–whether played through the most expensive set of headphones or your phone’s built-in speaker.
+Having this unaffected sound allows music producers and audio engineers to mix tracks accurately.
+Ideally, no matter where their audio is played, it sounds as good as it possibly can — whether played through the most expensive set of headphones or your phone’s built-in speaker.